victorchall/EveryDream/doc/AUTO_CAPTION.md

 ### --nucleus

 Uses an alternative "nucleus" algorithm instead of the default "beam 16" algorithm.
 Nucleus produces relatively short captions but reliably absent of repeated words and phrases, comparable to using beam 16 which can be adjusted further but may need more tweaking.
-0.3 to 3 seem to produce sensible prompts, though 0.01 and 2000 will still work fairly well.

     python scripts/auto_caption.py --nucleus

 ![Beam vs Nucleus](../demo/beam_vs_nucleus.webp)

+See q_factor below.
+0.3 to 3 seem to produce sensible prompts, though 0.01 and 2000 will still work fairly well.

-Additional captions for above with nucleus:
+Additional caption example for above with nucleus with different q_factor values:

 nucleus q_factor 9999: *"a number of kites painted in different colors in a ceiling"*